-As I rise this morning and prep my morning coffee, I began to hear sirens off in the distance; lots of them.
+As I rise this morning and prep my morning coffee, I began to hear sirens off in the distance, lots of them.
 They are fire trucks.
-After fifteen years in the fire service, they are unmistakable to these veterans’ ears.
-It rattles me, after all, it is where the mental health work injury, PTSD came from.
+After my fifteen years in the fire service, they are unmistakable to this veteran’s ears.
+It rattles me.
+After all, it is where the mental-health work injury, PTSD, came from.

 PTSD ASSOCIATION OF CANADA